onug/CSNF-DOC/content/en/docs/Contribution guidelines/Step Three/_index.md

 *Download the CSNF code from the [CSNF Github](https://github.com/onug/CSNF/tree/fall21) repo.*

-*Any project issues can be reported by the link at the right side of this page.*
+*Any project issues can be reported via the link at the right side of this page.*

 *If you want to contribute to the CSNF, please read, fill out, and sign the [Contributors Agreement]Ad(https://csnf.netlify.app/docs/contribution-guidelines/next/).*